Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Introduction

 Another direction of theoretical studies is based on phenomenological Landau theory.
 The latter was designed to describe the FM-PM SOPT using a simple free energy functional~\cite{Landau}.
-However, this theory exhibits wide opportunities to consider more general cases, \textit{e.g.}~in the case of FOPT.
+However, this theory opens up wide possibilities for considering more general cases, \textit{e.g.},~the~case of FOPT.
 The Landau theory equally well can be applied to both itinerant and localized electron systems.
-For the itinerant systems a~direct derivation of Landau series coefficients within the Stoner approximation can be done straightforward starting from bare electronic density of states~\cite{Moriya}.
-However, the phenomenological approach (corresponding to paramagnon renormalization of Landau series coefficients) proved itself to~be more~successful~\cite{Murata,Kawabata1,Kawabata2,Moriya}.
+For the itinerant systems a~direct derivation of Landau series coefficients within the Stoner approximation can be done straightforwardly using bare electronic density of states~\cite{Moriya}.
+Peculiarities of electronic density of states (DOS) were considered as an origin of FOPT within Landau based theory of itinerant metamagnetism, see,~e.~g.,~Refs.~\onlinecite{1992:Duc,1981:Shimizu}.
+However, another consequence of FOPT in itinerant systems may be an electronic phase separation~\cite{2021:Kagan} which serves as~a~focus of our study in the context of MCE.
 Some examples of the Landau theory application for explanation of FOPT and MCE in itinerant systems Co(S,Se)$_2$, Lu(Co,Al)$_2$, and Lu(Co,Ga)$_2$ can be found in~Ref.~\onlinecite{2003:Yamada}.
-Necessary for FOPT sign changes of Landau series coefficients may be provided due to~the~presence of peculiarities of density of states in the vicinity of the Fermi level~\cite{Fujita2003} or due to~an~introduction of additional interactions (e.~g.
-AB$_2$ compounds~\cite{2003:Yamada}, MnAs~\cite{2004:Oliveira,2013:Oliveira,Oliveria10}, MnFeP$_{0.45}$As$_{0.55}$~\cite{2005:Oliveira}, YCo$_2$\cite{1975:Bloch,1992:Duc}).

-However, phase separation accompanying FOPT in metal systems stays beyond this approach and is somehow unavailable without an appropriate extension of Landau theory.
+Necessary for FOPT sign changes of Landau series coefficients may be provided due to~the~presence of peculiarities of density of states in the vicinity of the Fermi level~\cite{Fujita2003} or due to~an~introduction of additional interactions (see studies for, e.~g., AB$_2$~compounds~\cite{2003:Yamada}, MnAs~(\onlinecite{2004:Oliveira,2013:Oliveira,Oliveria10}), MnFeP$_{0.45}$As$_{0.55}$~(\onlinecite{2005:Oliveira}), YCo$_2$~(\onlinecite{1975:Bloch,1992:Duc})).
+However, the electronic phase separation accompanying FOPT in itinerant systems stays beyond such approach and requires further extension given in this paper.